santosned/saga-icons/CONTRIBUTING.md

 ## License

-🤝 By contributing, you agree that your contributions will be licensed under the MIT license.
+🤝 By contributing, you agree that your contributions will be licensed under the [project license](LICENSE.txt).

 ## Github